Coupling between Phase Separation and Geometry on a Closed Elastic Curve: Free Energy Minimization and Dynamics: INTRODUCTION

-Mechanochemical coupling between composition and curvature has been widely modeled in membrane biophysics.
-A common effective description introduces a curvature-density feedback in which protein enrichment generates an effective spontaneous curvature, while curvature biases recruitment and transport \cite{GoychukFrey2019,tozzi2019out,le2021dynamic}.
+Mechanochemical coupling between composition and curvature has been widely modeled.
+A common effective description introduces a curvature-density feedback in which an adsorbate density (describing {\em e.g.}, protein enrichment) generates an effective spontaneous curvature, while curvature biases recruitment and transport \cite{markin1981lateral, GoychukFrey2019,tozzi2019out,le2021dynamic, kralj1996shapes}.
 Many such theories focus on pattern formation and shape instabilities on deformable interfaces, often adopting symmetry-reduced or graph-based geometries ({\em e.g.}, Monge representations) to obtain tractable evolution equations and numerics \cite{Frey2023mechanochemical,PhysRevE.111.044405,elliott2021domain}.
+These are restricted to small deformations from a flat or weakly-curved reference state.
+In contrast, the present work operates directly in the full intrinsic geometry of the closed curve, with no assumption of small deformations.
 In parallel, elastic-curve mechanics and shape transitions have been studied in continuum settings \cite{nakayama1993motion,taloni2023general,brazda2023bifurcation}.
 However, these approaches typically do not isolate the role of global constraints specific to closed loops, which can mediate nonlocal interactions between phase boundaries and restructure the free energy landscape.
 Notably, as we shall illustrate later ({\em e.g.}, Fig.~\ref{fig:closure_compare_combined}), periodic boundary conditions on the intrinsic curvature and composition fields are not sufficient to enforce geometric closure of a filament.
+More closely related to our work is the analysis of Kawakatsu et al.~\cite{kawakatsu1993}, who treated a similar planar closed loop geometry with curvature--composition coupling.
+These authors used a sharp domain-wall, $n$-fold-symmetric, static ansatz that yields only ground-state branches of the free energy corresponding to one or two phase-separated domains.
+Here we instead retain a full Cahn--Hilliard composition field with diffuse interfaces; in addition we allow for filament extensibility, impose no symmetry, and follow the full gradient-flow dynamics, finding metastable multi-domain morphologies that were previously unexplored.

 The time evolution of (noiseless) phase-separation on an elastic manifold is governed by a gradient flow on a suitable free energy functional.
 (This is not true for active phase separation \cite{Cates_2025}, but here we address only the passive case.)
 Several works have developed numerical methodologies to address this type of problem.
 For one-dimensional elastic bodies, Cosserat rod models discretized by finite differences \cite{PyElastica}, and discrete elastic-band formulations \cite{Bergou2008discrete}, have been used.
 The Arbitrary Lagrangian-Eulerian (ALE) framework has also been applied to evolving interfaces coupled to additional fields \cite{membranes15040106}.
 Discrete differential geometry is used in the methodology of \cite{choi2024dismech} for both active and passive deformable objects.
 Geometrical methods involving moving frames also represent a powerful recent methodology~\cite{kikuchi2024rare,nemeth2024geometric}.
 Surface Cahn--Hilliard formulations and related curvature-driven geometric flows have been analyzed and discretized on moving interfaces using finite elements on a moving surface \cite{elliott2010surface, elliott2021domain}.